aperturescience/SnailTime/README.md

 |/stations/:id/departures |Details of a particular station, departures only|
 |/routes              |Request a route from Gent-Sint-Pieters to Antwerpen-Centraal|

+## Localisation and i18n

+The language you'd like to use is specified by supplying the **Accept-Language** header in your request as defined in [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4).

+List of languages that are accepted:

+- **nl, fr, de, en**

+Alternatively:

+- **nl-BE, fr-FR, de-DE, en-US, etc.**

+Any unrecognized language will default to English.

 ## Id's vs strings

 **NOTE:**